Special Advisor to the Australian Government and Former Chief Scientist

 One of Australia’s most respected scientific minds and an expert on low-emission technologies, Dr Alan Finkel AO is Australia’s former Chief Scientist and now serves as Special Advisor to the Australian Government.

-Dr Finkel has an extensive science background as an entrepreneur, engineer, neuroscientist and educator.
-He was awarded his PhD in electrical engineering from Monash University and worked as a postdoctoral research fellow in neuroscience at the Australian National University.
+After finishing a PhD at Monash University in electrical engineering, Alan worked as a postdoctoral research fellow in neuroscience at the Australian National University.

-In 1983 he founded Axon Instruments, a California-based, ASX-listed company that made precision scientific instruments used at pharmaceutical companies and universities for the discovery of new medicines.
-After Axon was sold in 2004, Dr Finkel became a director of the acquiring company, NASDAQ-listed Molecular Devices.
+In 1983, he founded Axon Instruments, a California-based company developing specialized medical instruments for neurosurgeons as well as precision scientific instruments used at pharmaceutical companies and universities for the discovery of new medicines.
+After selling his company in 2004, Alan became a director of the acquiring company, the NASDAQ-listed Molecular Devices.

 In 2005, Alan developed the Australian Course in Advanced Neuroscience (ACAN) while also co-founding Cosmos Magazine with his journalist wife, Elizabeth.
 In addition to magazine publishing, Cosmos Magazine also ran a secondary school science education program.
 Alan and Elizabeth later gifted Cosmos to The Royal Institution of Australia.